Toba people: Religion

 The Qom's system of beliefs have been classified as animistic and shamanistic.
 The Qom worship all natural beings and possess a belief in a supreme being.
 The Qom maintain this religious system through oral traditions and transmission of their beliefs.
 Traditionally, the Qom built tamnaGaikí that served as prayer huts where all members of Qom society were welcome to gather and pray together.
-In any case, even today, a large part of the Qom population turn to shamans or pio’oxonak which act as healers.
-Traditional medicine practiced by healers and shamans places a special emphasis on the use of animals — and especially animal fat — in the form of zootherapy.
+In any case, even today, a large part of the Qom population turn to shamans or pio’oxonak who act as healers.
+Traditional medicine practiced by healers and shamans places a special emphasis on the use of animals—and especially animal fat—in the form of zootherapy.
 Studies show that Qom shamans have nearly 200 medicinal uses for almost 75 different species of animals, including birds, insects, reptiles and mollusks.
 While most of the animals used for medicinal purposes are native to the Chaco region, Qom shamans have also incorporated the medicinal use non-native species such as horses and bees.
 One possible explanation for the Qom's reverence of the use of animals in their medicine is seen through their animistic religious beliefs where animals were believed to have been gods and the original creators of the lands.
-In addition to their important role as spiritual leaders and healers, Qom shaman also serve as political leaders and as counselors to a band's chief.
+In addition to their important role as spiritual leaders and healers, Qom shamans also serve as political leaders and as counselors to a band's chief.

 During colonization, Jesuit and Franciscan missionaries viewed the Qom's religious beliefs as being inspired by the Devil, claiming that shamans, in particular, were weapons of Satan that prevented the successful evangelization of the Qom.
-Before the acceptation of Christianity, infanticide was frequent among the Qom, a custom that was a result of the scarcity of food and other resources that the Qom historically suffered.
+Before the acceptance of Christianity, infanticide was frequent among the Qom, a custom that was a result of the scarcity of food and other resources that the Qom historically suffered.
 In return, the children who survived were treated with special dedication and affection.

 Today, most Qom have adopted Christianity.
 While the Qom practice a variety of different sects of Christianity, Anglican and Pentecostal groups are especially prevalent given that many shamans converted to Protestant priests.
 Unfortunately, inequalities among the Qom do exist as a result of religious beliefs, especially between Anglicans and those who maintain traditional beliefs and practices.
 Here, many Anglican practitioners look down upon traditional religious practices and beliefs as well as ancient Qom society as a whole, believing that it represents a period in which the Qom were not civilized or developed people.